Teenage Mutant Ninja Turtles II: The Secret of the Ooze

-Teenage Mutant Ninja Turtles II: The Secret of the Ooze is a 1991 American superhero film directed by Michael Pressman and written by Todd W. Langen.
-The sequel to Teenage Mutant Ninja Turtles (1990), it is the second installment in the 1990–1993 Teenage Mutant Ninja Turtles series.
-The film stars Paige Turco and David Warner with the voices of Brian Tochi, Robbie Rist, Adam Carl, and Laurie Faso.

-The film follows the adventures of the four Turtles, Leonardo, Donatello, Michelangelo, Raphael, and their Master Splinter.
-Resuming from the events of the last film, the villain, the Shredder, returns to take back command of the Foot Clan, and work towards getting revenge on the Turtles.
+Teenage Mutant Ninja Turtles II: The Secret of the Ooze is a 1991 American superhero film based on the Teenage Mutant Ninja Turtles characters created by Kevin Eastman and Peter Laird.
+Directed by Michael Pressman and written by Todd W. Langen, it is the sequel to Teenage Mutant Ninja Turtles (1990) and the second installment in the original Turtles film trilogy.
+It stars Paige Turco (replacing Judith Hoag as April O'Neil) and David Warner, with the voices of Brian Tochi, Robbie Rist, Adam Carl, and Laurie Faso.
+Not long after the events of the first film, the Shredder resumes command of the Foot Clan out for revenge on the Turtles.
 When he learns the secret behind the Turtles' mutation, he becomes more dangerous than ever.
-The film sheds some light on the origins of Splinter and the Turtles, as well as introduces two new villains, Tokka and Rahzar.
-Unlike the first film, it differs in the use of the Turtles' weapons.
-They instead fight bare-fisted for much of this film, as part of an attempt to tone down the violence of the previous installment.
+The film reveals the origins of Splinter and the Turtles and introduces two new villains, Tokka and Rahzar.
+Unlike the first film, the Turtles mostly fight bare-fisted, to tone down the violence.

 The film was released theatrically in the United States on March 22, 1991, by New Line Cinema.
-It received mixed reviews from critics, who felt it departed from the much darker tone of the original 1990 film.
-However, it was financially successful, grossing $78.7 million against a budget of $20 million, becoming the thirteenth highest-grossing film domestically in the year of its release.
-The film is dedicated to Jim Henson, who died less than a year before this film's release.
-Henson's Creature Shop created the animatronic creature costumes for the film, like the first film.
+It received mixed reviews from critics, who said it departed from the much darker tone of the original 1990 film.
+It was financially successful, grossing $78.7 million against a budget of $25 million, becoming the thirteenth highest-grossing film domestically in the year of its release.
 A sequel, Teenage Mutant Ninja Turtles III, was released in 1993.